thanhnhanlam/cse15l-lab-reports/lab-report-1-week-2.md

 ### 2. Remotely Connecting

-You will need your course-specific account for CSE15L.
-You can find it at https://sdacs.ucsd.edu/~icc/index.php.
+You can find your course-specific account for CSE15L at https://sdacs.ucsd.edu/~icc/index.php.

 Enter you username and Student ID in the corresponding input fields, then click `Submit`:

-![Account Lookup Tool][Account Lookup Tool]
+![CSE Account Lookup Tool][Account Lookup Tool]

-You will then find your course-specific account:
+You will be able to see your course-specific account:

-![Course-Specific Account][Course-Specific Account]
+![Course-Specific Account][CSE Account]

 Open the terminal in VSCode.
 You can press ``Ctrl + ` `` or go to `Terminal` > `New Terminal` to open the terminal: